Short Term Rental Bylaw

 Is the 300 cap applicable to STRs in secondary suites or is the 300 cap only applicable to stand along houses/apartments in these specifically zoned areas?

-Dan23 asked over 2 years ago
+Dan23 asked about 3 years ago

 Hello Dan 23,